-- Content by applying the 'track forward / track back' approach to the selection of key learning objectives / level descriptors in the National Curriculum - Resource the greatest opportunity for differentiation.
-Key criteria we apply to the use of physical resources fall under three headings: appropriate, available, able to use. - Appropriate: print resources have the appropriate readability level, are user friendly and clearly designed; technology (eg computer, tape recorder, video) is widely used - Available: resources are easily accessed by pupils in the classroom and are clearly labelled; pupils are taught to take responsibility for managing classroom resources - Able to use: appropriate study skills are identified and taught; opportunities are provided for pupils to use and develop study skills using a range of resources within the classroom and in the library; displays are used to promote and guide effective use
+- Content by applying the 'track forward / track back' approach to the selection of key learning objectives. - Resource the greatest opportunity for differentiation.
+Key criteria we apply to the use of physical resources fall under three headings: appropriate, available, able to use. - 1.
+Appropriate: print resources have the appropriate readability level, are user friendly and clearly designed; technology (eg computer, listening device, video) is widely used; - Available: resources are easily accessed by pupils in the classroom and are clearly labelled; pupils are taught to take responsibility for managing classroom resources; - Able to use: appropriate study skills are identified and taught; opportunities are provided for pupils to use and develop study skills using a range of resources within the classroom and in the library; displays are used to promote and guide effective use.

-Human resources - the planned and targeted use of other adults in the classroom and in withdrawal, intervention programmes such as Springboard, Rapid Writing/Rapid Reading/maths, Direct Phonics, Sir Kit's Quest.
+Human resources - the planned and targeted use of other adults in the classroom and in withdrawal, intervention programmes such as Lexia, guided reading, speech and language programs, bespoke or same day intervention, or pre-teach sessions.